Mwakisaghu/bc_user_manual/docs/Credit/01-Setups/09-SMS Setup.md

 ---

 1. **Navigate to the Page:**
-   - Open Microsoft Dynamics Business Central.
-   - Search for **SMS Codes Setup** or find it in the relevant module.
+   - Search for **SMS Codes Setup** or find it in the credit management role center under the setups options.

 2. **Setting up SMS Codes:**
    - Configure SMS codes according to the specific events or messages that require predefined SMS templates.